Luzu24/LuzuSoundboards/README.md

 npm run electron:build
 ```

-The installer will be generated in the `release/` folder.
+The installer and the executable will be generated in the `release/` folder.

 ## License